-It’s more advanced in all levels and ultimately made to go further.
-It’s noted for its 4-wheel independent suspension with KYB® long-stroke piggyback shocks and Yamaha’s 700-class engine that includes a dual overhead cams and fuel injection.
+It’s more advanced at all levels and ultimately made to go further.
+It’s noted for its 4-wheel independent suspension with KYB® long-stroke piggyback shocks and Yamaha’s 700-class engine that includes a dual overhead cam and fuel injection.

 2. The Best Entry-Level Side by Side: Polaris Ranger Crew XP 900

-Now equipped with power steering, this Polaris is accessible to all levels of off-road drivers.
+The Polaris Ranger now can come equipped with power steering; this Polaris is accessible to all levels of off-road drivers.

 This version is softer and more fluid than previous versions.
 It has 10 inches of suspension travel, which is significantly less than others on this list.
 Which makes it perfect for beginners or those not planning to climb mountains or cross rivers.

 It feels like every possible empty pocket of space within this vehicle was converted into a storage space.
-This UTV is made to comfortably fit six for work or an outdoor adventure.
+This UTV is made to fit six for work or an outdoor adventure comfortably.
 It’s able to haul 2,000 pounds in addition to 1,000 of cargo.

 3. The Side by Side That Will Float Across Water: Argo Conquest 800 Outfitter